 Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 Retail’s future will be defined by precision.
-Orchestrated, real-time execution is the new gold standard heading into NRF 2026.
+Orchestrated, real-time execution is emerging as the new gold standard for how modern retail organizations operate.

 Precision or Perish: Retail’s Orchestration Challenge for NRF 2026